suffolklibraries/sljekyll/_recurrents/haverhill-u3a-knitting-crochet.md

 ---
 recurrent-title: "U3A knitting and crochet group"
 recurrent-description: '£1.
-See the <a href="https://u3asites.org.uk/haverhill/home">Haverhill &amp; District U3A website</a> for details of how to join.'
+See the <a href="https://u3asites.org.uk/haverhill/home">Haverhill &amp; District U3A website</a> for details of how to join.
+No sessions in August.'
 recurrent-day: second and third Wednesday of the month
 recurrent-times: 1400-1600
 recurrent-location: haverhill-library